 Two way ANOVA revealed that there was significant difference in the number of eggs between replicates (P<0.05)

 Figure 4.
-Safe concentration and sublethal concentration of various agrochemicals on Porcellio scaber.
+Safe concentration and sublethal concentration of various agrochemicals on Porcellio scaber

 4. DISCUSSION

 Porcellio scaber, also called the common rough woodlouse, can live for two to three years, however some can pass away as soon as they emerge from their brooding pouch.
 The size of the female has a positive correlation with fecundity, or the ability to reproduce; larger females produce more eggs and embryos (Sutton, 1968).
 The act of shedding their exoskeleton, known as molting, happens throughout their lives.
 As they get older, the gap between molts becomes more irregular, initially lasting 1-2 weeks.